 Arrogant, stubborn and over opinionated.

 Devoid of alpha males, communities and families become easier to brainwash and control.
-The continual breakdown of the traditional family unit can be attributed to the emasculation of males and the consequent inability to supply the family with a traditional husband and father role.
+The continual breakdown of the traditional family unit can perhaps be attributed to the emasculation of males and the consequent inability to supply the family with a traditional husband and father role.
 Rather than a family taking care of its own needs the state has to intervene more and more, exercising additional control over the children, defining and determining their place in the world and ensuring they never rise above that pre-ordained position or think for their selves.